polyquantique/Neurolibre-Photon-Number-Classification/paper.md

 **Figure:** Steps associated with the photon number detection process going from the device in {numref}`circuit` and the expected output signals in {numref}`EXtraces` to the abstract space describing similarities between samples in {numref}`EXdensity` and the final photon number distribution associated with an experiment in {numref}`EXdist`.

-Considering every signal in $\bm{X}$ can be associated with a photon number $n\in\{0,1,...,c\}$, where $c$ is the photon-number cutoff, i.e., the largest distinguishable photon number.
+Considering every signal in $\mathbf{X}$ can be associated with a photon number $n\in\{0,1,...,c\}$, where $c$ is the photon-number cutoff, i.e., the largest distinguishable photon number.
 We assume that effective dimensionality reduction organizes similar samples near each other, forming regions of high density.

 We illustrate the process in Fig.~\ref{fig:latentSpaceEx} by transforming the TES signals (Fig.~\ref{fig:EXtraces}) into one-dimensional samples presented in Fig.~\ref{fig:EXdensity}.
 This low dimensional space is visualized using a kernel density estimation of the latent space (Gaussian kernel)~\cite{SeabornkdeplotSeaborn0132}.
 From the position of the samples in the latent space (never considering the density estimation in the computation) it is possible to find regions most likely to describe a photon number $n\in\{0,1,...,8\}$.
 We discuss this step in Sec.~\ref{sec:clustering}.
 Finally, from this interpretation of the low-dimensional space, a photon number can be assigned to every sample (Fig.~\ref{fig:EXdist}).
 The regions of high density in Fig.~\ref{fig:EXdensity} are called clusters and are associated with photon numbers.
 We note that clusters can be defined using other heuristics like neighbour distances.